What are Ice Bath Benefits?

 Ice Baths benefits

-When the athlete finishes with the ice bath, their legs will then fill up with ‘new’ blood carrying more excellent oxygen—helping the cells and muscles in the body to regenerate and function better.
+After the athlete has finished the ice bath, their legs will fill with “fresh” blood that is carrying more great oxygen, assisting the body’s cells and muscles in repairing and performing better.

 Are Ice Baths Good for You?

 Alternatively, if the athlete has access to a bath at home, they can run the bath with cold water and then fill it with ice to achieve the same effect.
-It is important to note that an athlete should not stay in an ice bath for more than 20 minutes.
-After 20 minutes, the body cells begin to vasodilate instead of vasoconstrict, which increases inflammatory reactions.
+It is significant to mention that an athlete shouldn’t spend more than 20 minutes in an ice bath.
+After 20 minutes, the body cells switch from vasocontraction to vasodilation, which heightens inflammatory responses.

 What are the benefits of ice bathing for runners?